softwareguru/airflowsummit-website/content/speakers/andrea-bombino/_index.md

  - 2025
 ---

-Co-Founder&Lead Data Engineer @Astrafy.
-Implementation of large scale data projects at various companis.
-Passionate about data and IT in general.Sport lover with addiction for running and trail running.
+Implementation of large scale data projects at various companies.
+Passionate about data and IT in general.
+Sport with an addiction for running and trail running.